What is a weed hangover and why does it happen?

 - Get moving.
 Staring at a screen all day is not going to help.
 Try to start your day with a brisk walk.

 - Take a cool shower.
 The refreshing water should wake up your senses.

 - Adjust your eating habits.
 Make sure you eat healthy food and stay hydrated throughout the day to nourish your body.

-- Try a stimulant.
+- Try caffeine.
 For those who need an extra boost, a stimulant such as caffeine can give a foggy brain the jumpstart it needs.

-Another commonly reported symptom of the weed hangover is headache.
+Another commonly reported symptom of a weed hangover is headache.
 Many attribute it to dehydration, but again, there’s no evidence to support the theory that cannabis directly causes dehydration.
-That said, it’s possible that when consuming cannabis in large quantities, one may forget to keep hydration in mind and as a result, end up not consuming enough water in the evening before bed.
+That said, it’s possible that when consuming cannabis in large quantities, one may forget to stay hydrated and as a result, end up not consuming enough water in the evening before bed.